 You can only continue forward when you know who you are, and with the deep-seeded obstacles of the past manifesting themselves in new ways in present time, it’s easy to see how one can be “lost in the thrill of it all,” as Ocean so eloquently describes the sensation.
 Of course, Ocean is susceptible of using other points of view as a metaphor or personification to express a certain emotion or viewpoint that isn’t necessarily his own, but when he’s on record as stating “You can only write what you know to a certain extent,”9 and he’s shown to be comfortable with mixing gender pronouns and speaking from Jenny’s point of view when he states “Forrest Gump, you run my mind boy,” especially after a stretch of music that questions the aforementioned themes of religion, happiness, finding oneself, and societal pressure, then what else are we exactly supposed to draw from that?

-“Lost” delves into another unfortunate relationship, but unlike in “Pyramids”, where the relationship is between a pimp and a prostitute, this relationship is between a drug runner and a drug mule.
-The woman is dependent upon her drug running boyfriend, unable to think for herself, and when that spaciously reverberated snare bangs across its delegated hollow stereo space, Ocean has more room to sneak his higher notes in that register.
+“Lost” delves into another unfortunate relationship, but unlike in “Pyramids,” where the relationship is between a pimp and a prostitute, this relationship is between a drug runner and a drug mule.
+Unlike the prostitute however, the woman in “Lost” is dependent upon her drug-running boyfriend and unable to think for herself.
+On a technical level however, I must point out that when that spaciously reverberated snare bangs across its delegated hollow stereo space, Ocean has more room to sneak his higher notes in that register.
 Combining those two components creates another old-school, soulful composition when you also factor in the understated bubbling synth that’s expertly mixed to the back of the track.
 The chorus swells as the production fills out with a hesitating bass line, giving off the impression Ocean is rising to the top of the mix; dispersing throughout the mix when the chorus hits.
-Sustained notes in the final verse are matched by Ocean’s ability to hold a note, and the backup vocals are unleashed once more in the final chorus of the track, and suddenly, the track is riding out the instrumentation into the final musical interlude, ‘White”, which interestingly enough, samples “White” from The OF Tape Vol. 2, produced by Tyler, The Creator, but has additional instruments and production layered over top of it, including Mayer’s final appearance on the album in the form of more understated guitar licks.
+Sustained notes in the final verse are matched by Ocean’s ability to hold a note, and the backup vocals are unleashed once more in the final chorus of the track.
+Suddenly, just as the song is ending, the track begins riding out the instrumentation into the final musical interlude, “White,” which interestingly enough, samples “White” from The OF Tape Vol. 2, produced by Tyler, The Creator, but has additional instruments and production layered over top of it, including Mayer’s final appearance on the album in the form of more understated guitar licks.

-“White” intends to relax the audience before the apotheosis of the album, and it’s fitting the track feels as angelic as it does, with the atmosphere of the production feeling like an equal to Goku’s Nimbus Cloud.
-That feeling of an old-school throwback composition returns on “Monks”, which other than plainly stating Ocean’s affinity for the craft of older music, describes the struggles of the “I like art” type- girls10, or at least his attraction for them.
-There’s a mystery to her type, as she’s drawn to his music, or teachings, at least according to his own holier-than-thou descriptions of concerts, and the fact she’s been traveling the world, doing her own thing, well, it makes her “beautiful to me”, in Ocean’s own words.
-The drum fills are the most superb on the album, and it almost goes to waste as the track feels like exposition to set-up the parallels between the freedom of music and the strictness of religion with “Bad Religion”, the ensuing song.
+“White” intends to relax the audience before the apotheosis of the album, and it’s fitting the track feels as angelic as it does, with the atmosphere of the production feeling like an equal to Goku’s Kintōun.
+That feeling of an old-school throwback composition returns on “Monks,” which other than plainly stating Ocean’s affinity for the craft of older music, describes the struggles of the “I like art” type-girls10, or at least his attraction for them.
+There’s a mystery to her type, as she’s drawn to his music, or teachings, according to his own holier-than-thou descriptions of concerts, but the fact she’s been traveling the world, doing her own thing, well, it makes her “beautiful to me,” in Ocean’s own words.
+The drum fills are the most superb on the album, and it almost goes to waste as the track feels like exposition to set-up the parallels between the freedom of music and the strictness of religion with “Bad Religion,” the ensuing song.
 It’s on these two tracks where I feel the album could be shortened, but only when viewed from a hyper-critical lens.

 Since you been gone, I been having withdrawals